 While it is complex, it is also simple.
 Over they years I have simplified health into 6 pillars.
 DISCLAIMER: a while back, I did come across a podcast discussing Dr. Rangan Chaterjee’s “Four Pillar Plan“.
 I think he does well simplifying health and covers the “body” contribution well, but falls short addressing the “mind” and “soul”, hence the extra 2 pillars.

 As a PT, my bias is of course the “body” aspect of things with movement and exercise.
+Don’t believe me, just check out our Fitness Forward blog.
 While important, I think the “soul” and “mind” are more important.
 I have ordered my 6 pillars in what I believe to be most important.
 Think of the first pillar more like a capstone that the rest of the pillars need.
 While I do believe there’s an order of importance, the “building of health” needs all 6 pillars to be strong to stand strong.

 Realistically, we will always be chasing having all 6 pillars be as strong as they need to be.
 We will have seasons where some are better than others, where we’re failing at all, and where we’re doing pretty well at all.
 Our “building of health” will fall.
 It will fall a lot.
 The key is that we build it again.
 The stronger each pillar is when we fail, the less time it takes to rebuild, and our rebuild results in a stronger building.
 The key is not perfection, but growth, to get a little bit better everyday; to understand we will be worse on some days, but over time, our average will be better.
 Think of the process more like the average slope demonstrating improvement with lots of peaks and valleys.
 Check out our “Life Hack: Just Get a Little Bit Better Every Day” blog for great visualizations.